MicrosoftDocs/architecture-center/docs/data-guide/ai-services/image-video-processing.md

 ---
-title: Azure AI image and video processing guide
+title: Choose Azure AI image and video processing technology
 description: Learn about vision capabilities of Azure AI services.
 Learn which service to use for a specific use cases.
 author: robbagby
 ms.author: pnp